jamesnordlund/jamesnordlund.github.io/research.md

 5. When Does Common Ownership Matter<br/>
 	(with Shradha Bindal)
-> We find that the effects of common ownership vary depending on firms' product market characteristics.
-When firms are in a more competitive industry, marked by lower product differentiability, higher rates of common ownership lead to higher prices.
-In these environments, firms also lower research and development expenditures and benefit from higher profitability.
-We use mergers and acquisitions of financial institutions as a quasi-natural experiment to exogenously vary a firm's common ownership levels and establish causality.
-Our findings suggest that any regulation to curb the anticompetitive effects of common ownership needs more industry-level consideration and should take into account the product-market characteristics of firms.
+> We find that the effects of common ownership vary by a firm's product market characteristics.
+Quasi-random increases in common ownership lead to stronger decreases in R\&D and increases in prices and profitability when a firm has similar products.
+We find that the effects of common ownership are more pronounced for firms with similar (less differentiated) products when competitive threats are high: our results are stronger for industries with lower concentration, higher advertising intensity, or lower investment intensity.
+Our findings highlight the importance of considering the product market characteristics of a firm and its industry when studying common ownership.

 ## Work in Progress